Guilderland High School: Course levels

-Guilderland High School boasts a variety of different course levels and types to accommodate the different needs of students.
+Guilderland High School has a variety of different course levels and types to accommodate the different needs of students.
 Types include Advanced Placement, SUPA (Syracuse University Project Advance), Honors, Regents, Core, Focus, Vo-Tech, ESL, as well as various additional college programs.
 Project Lead the Way courses in various engineering subjects are offered with an opportunity to obtain credits from the Rochester Institute of Technology.